… This Blog …

 … Westwood Statistical Studios

 Mr Galkowski also provides statistical advice to individuals, groups, towns, and companies through his statistical consultancy, Westwood Statistical Studios, specializing in applications of statistical inference to environmental and municipal management problems.
-Consultations typically involve three kinds of questions:
+Consultations typically involve four kinds of questions:

 - Estimation: What are the values of some key quantity, and over what range does it vary?
 For example, how much does the recycling tonnage per neighborhood vary in a town, and how does it change by season or as the result of changed policy?